 noting

-the following goals for ITU-T in the strategic plan for the Union for 2012-2015, adopted in Resolution 71 (Rev. Guadalajara, 2010) of this conference:
+the following goals for ITU-T in the strategic plan for the Union for 2016-2019, adopted in Resolution 71 (Rev. Busan, 2014) of this conference:

-• to develop interoperable, non-discriminatory international standards (ITU-T recommendations)
+• to develop interoperable, non-discriminatory international standards (ITU-T recommendations);

 • to assist in bridging the standardization gap between developed and developing countries;

-• to extend and facilitate international cooperation among international and regional standardization bodies
+• to extend and facilitate international cooperation among international and regional standardization bodies;

-and the following strategic goal of the Telecommunication Development Sector (ITU-D) in the strategic plan for the Union for 2012-2015, adopted in Resolution 71 (Rev. Guadalajara, 2010):
+and the following strategic goal of the Telecommunication Development Sector (ITU-D) in the strategic plan for the Union for 2016-2019, adopted in Resolution 71 (Rev. Busan, 2014):

 • to provide assistance to developing countries in bridging the digital divide by achieving broader telecommunication/ICT-enabled socio-economic development,